chryzsh/practical-hacking/part-1-how-to-hack.md

 ### Finding vulnerabilities and exploits

-Now that we know what ports are open and what services these oprt signify, let's try to see if any of them have public vulnerabilities and/or exploits.
+Now that we know what ports are open and what services these port signify, let's try to see if any of them have public vulnerabilities and/or exploits.

 As an example, lets have a look at the very famous EternalBlue vulnerability and exploit, named MS17-010.
 We will have a look at some common internet sources to learn more about this.

 #### CVE-Details

 CVE is a system for categorizing and scoring the severity of vunlerabliities.
 The website CVE-details provides us with this information.
 This is what the Eternalblue vulneraility looks like on CVE-details.
 As you can see it has quite a high CVSS score, which usually means it can be easily exploited.
 Also, there are direct links to Metasploit modules, which is a good sign.
 That means there are prepared exploits for it available for you to use.
 Metasploit is a framework that contains tool for very easy hacking of machines.
-We are getting into Metasploit very soon, so just keep readnig.
+We are getting into Metasploit very soon, so just keep reading.

 ![CVE-details for MS17-010, also known as EternalBlue](https://lh3.googleusercontent.com/v0mes2e-SCdJ45hLaJLpbbIykdTHGn2orgOJ58Xw9-IAmaBXD4cQgJgoLdyS5D_iZ5zddMD-Fl2mYpF-ORWIrV-JQgEDRuA4auKUoY3sNI5ljr6UgeyF67vPAwiehnl7OyUQXK2jUsM)

 #### Rapid7

 Rapid7 is the company that writes the Metasploit modules for thousands of exploits over the years, preparing them into a framework that is super easy to use.
-If you stumble upon an exploit and it has an associated Metasploit module you can rest assured its been tested and is legit.
+If you stumble upon an exploit and it has an associated Metasploit module you can rest assured it's been tested and is legit.
 Here we can see how MS17-010 looks on Rapid7's own site.
 You may not understand the actual details of the exploit.
 Don't worry!
-Very few do, and you will soon discover it is possible to hack without understanding every sinlge detail.
+Very few do, and you will soon discover it is possible to hack without understanding every single detail.

 ![Rapid7 Metasploit module for MS17-010](https://lh3.googleusercontent.com/e3inunv4NBLXBlcP-LgDfEuTSpmRWEAoPlnM08CiA-jHPIDVccVIf2Q8JkcxDQocKw6eiMUvkP5RLREzpPXt_DAcpsB6Dxv9rRU3pM9hvQnXrWP2kexxDNC7x5vTSl3Y1uV1b5RIOic)

 #### Exploit-DB

-Let's go back to CVE-details and have a look at the manual exploit too.
+Let's go back to CVE-details and have a look at the manual exploit.
 Sometimes, a Metasploit module is not necessarily the best choice and as a hacker you should strive to try exploiting boxes using both manual and automatic tools.

 ![Original exploit for MS17-010 on Exploit-DB](https://lh6.googleusercontent.com/hTd9RIUcQxb0qalEJG0R9ZoeLmM-i9-vKXrSB0dyUV1arnK1Q9oTOhkiiXrvHhn6L8eOyi_6WWmkhTxVR-iTZ4a7ozO8Ngq6QA2CziPfu5sYvw8tGlYOlOCrmTik1aPOqXFmwKxkW78)